NervosEducationHub/EducationHubArticles/what_is_OPCAT_(explainCKBot)/index.md

 ## **Background on Bitcoin Script and Opcodes**

 Bitcoin’s scripting language is a fundamental yet often overlooked component of the network.
 Bitcoin Script is a stack-based language that enables the execution of complex instructions within Bitcoin transactions.
-Unlike programming languages used for general applications, Bitcoin Script is non-Turing complete, intentionally limiting its capabilities to enhance security and predictability.
+Unlike programming languages used for general applications, Bitcoin Script is not "Turing complete", intentionally limiting its capabilities to enhance security and predictability.
 This constraint is crucial in preventing certain types of malicious activities and ensuring that the scripts run deterministically.

 ### What are Bitcoin Opcodes?